Deloitte City Mobility Index Bookmark has been added

 Given the speed of change and technological trends, there’s an opportunity to radically remake a city’s mobility landscape over the course of the next five or ten years.
 Our findings suggests that more than any other indicator, having low levels of integration is correlated with low readiness to face the future of mobility.
 Creating seamless urban transportation demands a unity of purpose and an ability to act in concert across different modes and jurisdictions.

 Our vision for smart urban mobility emphasizes active transportation and public transit.
 That necessarily means any city that relies heavily on private cars will fare poorly on several metrics in the index.
 Creating convenient and affordable solutions for the beginning and end of a journey—think bicycle-sharing, dynamic shuttles, and ride-hailing, ideally integrated via a full-fledged mobility-as-a-service offering—can be an important step to reducing reliance on personally owned vehicles.

-The Deloitte City Mobility Index is updated in June, 2018 with new city profiles.
+The Deloitte City Mobility Index is updated in January, 2019.
 Read more on Deloitte Insights: https://www2.deloitte.com/insights/us/en/focus/future-of-mobility/deloitte-urban-mobility-index-for-cities.html

 Future of Mobility interactive magazine

 The future of mobility will impact us all.
 Discover how the expanding mobility ecosystem will impact your business.
 We combined all our insights in our Future of Mobility interactive magazine.
 Or read more on www.deloitte.nl/futureofmobility.

 Receive the online magazine